Emerino1718/Emerino1718.github.io/index.md

 * Lab 01

- My second favorite lab was the first one I attended.
-I know we didn’t do anything complicated but I was super excited to be a part of this class.
-Thanks to this lab, I was able to learn how to navigate through the terminal, print out text, and make good friends and lab partners while doing it.
+ I know we didn’t do anything complicated in this lab but it's still one of my favorites because I was super excited to be a part of this class.
+Thanks to this lab, I was able to learn how to navigate through the terminal, print out text, and make good friends while doing it.

 * Lab 06 Part 2